 If you want more high-quality sound headphones, check out our recommendations for the best audiophile headphones.
 You can also check out the best in-ear headphones and the best headphones for music.

 The TRUTHEAR x Crinacle ZERO: RED and the THIEAUDIO Monarch MKIII have similar sound profiles but very different prices.
-If you like a warmer, smoother sound, either of these pairs will suit you well.
+If you like a balanced sound, either of these pairs will suit you well.
 That said, the THIEAUDIO leak less audio and do a better job blocking out external noise, but they are significantly more expensive.
 Whether the improvements are worth the cost is up to you.

 The MOONDROP x Crinacle DUSK and the THIEAUDIO Monarch MKIII are premium IEMs targeted at users looking for the very best sound reproduction.
 Both pairs have fairly similar sound profiles, offering plenty of thump and rumble in the low end, though the THIEAUDIO offer a more detailed treble range.
 Both pairs present instruments and vocals accurately.
 The THIEAUDIO are significantly more expensive than the MOONDROP and lack the MOONDROP's DSP cable, allowing you to apply EQ presets to your audio.